crownstone/crownstone-lib-nodejs-sse/README.md

 ### System Events

 These are used to notify you of the opening, closing and any errors with the event stream.
+The ping event is sent every 30 seconds with an incrementing counter.
 The format of these is:
 ```js
 interface SystemEvent {
   type:    "system",